SamaraIT/web-play/README.md

 # Requirement
 Create valilla Javascript that will send front logs, stored in session storage, to backend.
-Do not use Angular.

 # Use case
 1. fetch backend URL by sending XHR request (GET)